 UOP had an investor meeting coming up and wanted to make a great impression showing the advantages of their prefabricated gas processing plant.
-UOP is the only manufacturer that makes a prefab one and it consists primarily of seven skids that can be trucked to a site.
+UOP is the only manufacturer that makes a prefab one and it consists primarily of seven skids that can be trucked to the site.
 They also wanted to use this model for sales presentations and tradeshows.

 The UOP advantages are that the prefab gas processing plant can be made much more cost effectively in advance in a factory and there is little final assembly once the seven skids are shipped to the client's site.
 Furthermore quality control in the factory is much easier to manage than in the field.
 UOP's competitors build gas processing plants on site which takes far longer and their construction time is much more exposed to weather delays.